QuentinRa/blog.quentinra.dev/cybersecurity/red-team/_knowledge/topics/file_transfer.md

 <br>

-#### Copy-paste ✂️

-Copy-paste may be an option, but not every file can be copy-pasted.
-One trick is to encode the file using [base64](/tools-and-frameworks/knowledge/encoding/index.md#base64---), copy-paste the base64 payload on a file on the target, and decode the file on the target.
+#### File Sharing 📂

+If you want to transfer a file between two Windows hosts, you can do so easily by creating a folder and sharing it.

+* Right-click on the folder to share
+* Navigate to Sharing > Advanced Sharing, and share it
+* From the other host, use `\\SERVER_IP` from the Windows explorer
+* You can also use any SMB-related commands such as `dir`
 </div></div>

 <hr class="sep-both">